 - If we select "all records", we're saying that an Account record should be retrieved only if it has all of its corresponding Opportunities have a Stage of Closed Won.
 So with this choice, any account that has even one Opportunity with a Stage that isn't Closed Won wouldn't qualify to be shown.

 - If we select "no records", we're saying the opposite: that an Account record should be retrieved only if it has none of its corresponding Opportunities have a Stage of Closed Won.
-So with this choice, any account that has even one Opportunity with a Stage that isn't Closed Won wouldn't qualify to be shown.
+So with this choice, any account that has even one Opportunity with a Stage that is Closed Won wouldn't qualify to be shown.

 Saving your searchAfter executing a search with a set of conditions, you can save the search as a filter for later use.
 To do this: